NEW DELHI (AP) — Police in Indian-controlled Kashmir said government forces killed four suspected militants in a gunbattle on Wednesday.

-Kashmir is divided between India and Pakistan, and both claim the region in its entirety.
+Kashmir is divided between India and Pakistan and both claim the disputed territory in its entirety.